toolness/macroquad-fun/README.md

 - I wanted to tinker with non-violent game and level design.
 I was particularly intrigued by [LDtk](https://ldtk.io/) and wanted to play with it.

+- I liked LuizMelo's art and wanted to make something with it.

 [macroquad]: https://macroquad.rs/

 ## Architectural notes